 She laughs too.
 ‘You hear of people passing out and falling on strange objects.
 Imagine if you’d landed on your saxophone.’

 I laugh harder, thinking of the ridiculousness of impaling myself on a musical instrument.
-We abort the lesson.
-And still laughing, I go downstairs.
+We abort the lesson, and I go downstairs, still laughing.

-Chris is in front of the TV.
-‘All I hear when you have your lesson is laughing,’ he says.
+Chris is in front of the TV watching the briefing.
+‘All I hear when you have your lesson is laughter,’ he says.

 ‘It’s fun.’
 I sit next to him and watch the end of the briefing.
 Even after news of another lockdown, I’m still smiling.